shoaibmateen/ever/README.md

 # ever
- java project is very popular
+ java project is very popular usually use for application.